tinkkit/tink-interactive-table-angular/README.md

 ```

 > If you want to **hide a column** (initially) give its header a property `checked` with the value `false`.
-> If you want to **give the column a different name in the column sorter** give its header a property `headingalias` with the desirable value.
+> If you want to **give the column a different name in the column sorter** give its header a property `sortalias` with the desirable value.
 > If you want to **sort a column** refer to the [Tink sort table documentation](https://github.com/tinkkit/tink-sort-table-angular).

 ```javascript